The program is taking shape! It includes…

 What is a Seed Session?

 Seed Sessions are workshops on ideas of all kinds, conversations among diverse points of view united by a green perspective.
 All of these are planned as small(ish) group workshops: after brief scene-setting presentations, each moves to discussion in various formats to explore the ideas and potentials.
 City groups and Working Groups are types of seed sessions, organized by geography or focus.
-Seed Sessions are mostly proposed and led by Festival participants—the submission portal is open.
+Seed Sessions are mostly proposed and led by Festival participants.

 What is an Online Field Trip?

 A field trip leader will walk the route of the trip, filming with no narration.
 At the appointed program time of the trip, the leader plays their video to the participants and narrates the trip live, pausing for questions or discussion.
 It’s just like a live trip, only the participants are not walking the route.
 But hey, you can take a trip in Mumbai in the morning, Cairo in the afternoon, Bogotá in the evening.
-Field Trips are entirely proposed and led by Festival participants—the submission portal is open.
+Field Trips are entirely proposed and led by Festival participants.

 What are Plenary Keynotes and Dialogues?